wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-setpoint-command.rst

 Fill in the name of the new command.
 The Requires field is the PIDSubsystem that is being driven to a setpoint and the Setpoint parameter is the setpoint value for the PIDSubsystem.
 There is no need to fill in any code for this command, it is automatically created by RobotBuilder.

 Whenever this command is scheduled, it will automatically drive the subsystem to the specified setpoint.
 When the setpoint is reached within the tolerance specified in the PIDSubsystem, the command ends and the next command starts.
 It is important to specify a tolerance in the PIDSubsystem or this command might never end because the tolerance is not achieved.

+.. note:: For more information about PID Control, please see the `Advanced Controls Introduction <docs/software/advanced-control/introduction/index.rst:Advanced Controls Introduction>`_.